kmcgrath/docker-godev/README.md

 Within a shell there is access to `go`, `godep`, `vim` and other go binaries.
 This is a good place to do `go get` and `godep save`.
-The `vendors` directory will be written to the mounted directory from the host.
+The `vendors` and `Godeps` directories will be written to the bind mount on the host.

 ### Straight to vim